cisagov/LME/docs/markdown/reference/troubleshooting.md

 ### Illegal Argument Exception While Re-Indexing

 With the correct mapping in place it is not possible to store a string value in any of the fields which represent IP addresses, for example ```source.ip``` or ```destination.ip```.
-If any of these values are represented in your current data as strings, such as ```LOCAL``` it will not be possible to successfully re-index with the correct mapping.
+If any of these values are in your current data as strings, such as ```LOCAL``` it will not be possible to successfully re-index with the correct mapping.
 In this instance the simplest fix is to modify your existing data to store the relevant fields as valid IP representations using the update_by_query method, documented [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html).

-An example of this is shown below, which may need to be modified for the particular field that is causing problems:
+An example of this is shown below, which may need modification for the particular field that is causing problems:

 ```
 POST winlogbeat-11.06.2021/_update_by_query